fmenozzi/argparser/README.md

     argparser ap = argparser_create(argc, argv, PARSEMODE_LENIENT);

 ### argparser_add
 Adds an argument to the parser.
-There are six parameters to this function:
+There are five parameters to this function:
 + A pointer to an `argparser` object
 + The shortarg string
     + Must be a single dash followed by a single character (e.g. `-h`)